Lilac blooms and shares its fragrance right at the beginning of spring, which makes it one of the most beautiful flower shrubs.

 To have beautiful flowers, in fall, spread a sac of soil mix blended to flower fertilizer at the base of the tree.

-You can also pour the ashes from your fireplace all winter long nearby, it will increase the blooming in spring.
+You can also sprinkle cold ashes from your fireplace all winter long nearby, it will increase the blooming in spring.